Post-Newtonian Theory for Gravitational Waves

 Such choice would be motivated by the fact that $\iota$ reduces to the angular-momentum related variable $j$ in the limit $\varepsilon\rightarrow 0$.
 Note however that with the latter choices ($\varepsilon$, $j$) or ($x$, $\iota$) of gauge-invariant variables, the circular-orbit limit is not directly readable from the result; this is why we have preferred to present it in terms of the gauge dependent couple of variables ($x$, $e_t$).

 As we are interested in the phasing of binaries moving in quasi-eccentric orbits in the adiabatic approximation, we require the orbital averages not only of the energy flux $\mathcal{F}$ but also of the angular momentum flux $\mathcal{G}_i$.
 Since the quasi-Keplerian orbit is planar, we only need to average the magnitude $\mathcal{G}$ of the angular momentum flux.
-The complete computation thus becomes a generalisation of the previous computation of the averaged energy flux requiring similar steps (see Ref.~\cite{ABIS09}): The angular momentum flux is split into instantaneous $\mathcal{G}_\text{inst}$ and hereditary $\mathcal{G}_\text{hered}$ contributions; the instantaneous part is averaged using the QK representation in either MH or ADM coordinates; the hereditary part is evaluated separately and defined by means of several types of enhancement functions of the time eccentricity $e_t$; finally these are obtained numerically as well as analytically to next-to-leading order $e_t^2$.
+The complete computation thus becomes a generalisation of the previous computation of the averaged energy flux requiring similar steps.
+The angular momentum flux is split into instantaneous $\mathcal{G}_{\text{inst}}$ and hereditary $\mathcal{G}_{\text{hered}}$ contributions; the instantaneous part is averaged using the QK representation in either MH or ADM coordinates; the hereditary part is evaluated separately and defined by means of several types of enhancement functions of the time eccentricity $e_t$; finally these are obtained numerically or analytically using the method leading to \eqref{vphiExpand}.
 At this stage we dispose of both the averaged energy and angular momentum fluxes $\langle\mathcal{F}\rangle$ and $\langle\mathcal{G}\rangle$.

 The procedure to compute the secular evolution of the orbital elements under gravitational radiation-reaction is straightforward.
-Differentiating the orbital elements with respect to time, and using the heuristic balance equations, we equate the decreases of energy and angular momentum to the corresponding averaged fluxes $\langle\mathcal{F}\rangle$ and $\langle\mathcal{G}\rangle$ at 3PN order~\cite{ABIS09}.
-This extends earlier analyses at previous orders: Newtonian~\cite{Pe64} as we have reviewed in Section~\ref{sec:quadform}; 1PN~\cite{BS89, JS92}; 1.5PN~\cite{BS93, RS97} and 2PN~\cite{GI97, DGI04}.
+Differentiating the orbital elements with respect to time, and using the heuristic balance equations, we equate the decreases of energy and angular momentum to the corresponding averaged fluxes $\langle\mathcal{F}\rangle$ and $\langle\mathcal{G}\rangle$ at 3PN order \citep{ABIS09}.
+This extends earlier analyses at previous orders: Newtonian \citep{Pe64} as we have reviewed in Sect.~\ref{sec:quadform}; 1PN \citep{BS89, JS92}; 1.5PN \citep{BS93, RS97} and 2PN \citep{GI97, DGI04}.
 Let us take the example of the mean motion $n$.
-From Eq.~\eqref{n3PN} together with the definitions~\eqref{epsj} we know the function $n(E,\mathrm{J})$ at 3PN order, where $E$ and $\mathrm{J}$ are the orbit's constant energy and angular momentum.
+From Eq.~\eqref{n3PN} together with the definitions \eqref{epsj} we know the function $n(\dE,\dJ)$ at 3PN order, where $\dE$ and $\dJ$ are the orbit's constant energy and angular momentum.
 Thus,